Eben Eveleth Winslow: Early life

 Eben E. Winslow was born in Washington, D.C. on May 13, 1866, the son of Commander William Randolph Winslow, a paymaster in the United States Navy and Catherine (Eveleth) Winslow.
 Winslow's grandfather John Ancrum Winslow was a career navy officer and American Civil War veteran who attained the rank of rear admiral.
-His family was long prominent in New England; his descendants included veterans of the American Revolutionary War, as well as Mayflower passenger Mary Chilton and her husband John Winslow, who arrived in Massachusetts aboard the ship Fortune a year after the Mayflower.
+His uncle, Herbert Winslow, was also a career Navy officer who attained the rank of rear admiral.
+His family was long prominent in New England; his ancestors included veterans of the American Revolutionary War, as well as Mayflower passenger Mary Chilton and her husband John Winslow, who arrived in Massachusetts aboard the ship Fortune a year after the Mayflower.

 Winslow's father died in 1869 and he was raised by his mother in Washington, in addition to spending significant time at the home of his grandparents in Boston.
 He was an 1882 graduate of Washington's Central High School and graduated from Washington's Columbian Preparatory School as valedictorian in 1883.
 During Winslow's high school years, Washington's high schools fielded a uniformed corps of cadets, which enabled students to take part in drill and ceremony competitions, and Winslow gained his initial military experience as a member.

 In 1885, Winslow competed for an appointment to the United States Military Academy (West Point) offered by U.S. Representative Ambrose Ranney of Boston.
 He finished first on the examination, received the appointment, and attended West Point from 1885 to 1889.
 At the end of his senior year, Winslow ranked first in every academic subject except law and chemistry, in which he was second, and drawing, in which he ranked seventh.
 His academic accomplishments were especially noteworthy because an extended period of convalescence after a horse riding accident during his senior year prevented him from regularly attending classroom lectures.
 Winslow graduated first of 49 and received his commission as a second lieutenant of Engineers.